mkht/PSOpenAI/Docs/Add-RealtimeSessionItem.md

 ## PARAMETERS

 ### -Content
 The content of the message.
+For `input_text` and `text` content types, this is the text of the message.
+For `input_image`, this is the path to the image file.
+For `input_audio`, this is the base64-encoded audio bytes.

 ```yaml
 Type: String